stenvala/aws-cdk-legos/README.md

 cdk bootstrap aws://{account}/{region}
 ```

+Notes
+* Some of the stacks use cdk v1 and some cdk v2. v2 requires its own bootstrapping.
+* Do not install cdk globally if you need to use both versions.

 ## Python virtual environment

 In demo walkthroughs we use Python and there are some requirements.
 It is advisable to create virtual environment.
 Following commands set it up for you (for MacOS)